epunzal2/hpc_analytics/rehearsal_routine/README.md

     *   Modify `CHECK_CACHE="/cache/home/[USERID]"` to your cache directory.
 The script will replace `[USERID]` with your username.
     *   The script checks for Python using `python --version`.
 If you use Miniconda, the script will attempt to detect it and get the version using `conda list python`.
     *   The script checks for the availability of the `cuda`, `intel`, `mpi`, `gcc`, and `apptainer` modules.
+    *   The script also submits a GPU test job (`test_job_gpu.slurm`) to check GPU availability and retrieve its architecture.

 ## Execution